coderbyheart/aws-lambda-esm-with-layer/README.md

 The `NODE_PATH` variable is not supported by the ESM loader in Node, as seen [here](https://nodejs.org/docs/latest-v14.x/api/esm.html#esm_no_node_path).
 In addition, the `NODE_PATH` is not part of resolving import specifiers, which means the layer cannot be reached.

 The [workaround](./user/index.js) would be to use a module from a layer, which would be to expose the dynamic import function from the module that you require.

+---

+> Using that workaround I cannot `import { s3 } from 'esm_in_layer'` but use explicit, async loading.
+Adding this boilerplate code to all lambdas adds additional workload which I want to avoid.